CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 ### Task 2 - Monitor Service Health and Analyze Reports

+In this task, you will monitor the health of Microsoft 365 services and analyze usage and activity reports to identify potential issues or trends.

-1. On the LON-CL1 VM, go to the **Microsoft 365 admin center** tab within your Edge browser.
+1. On the **LON-CL1** VM, go to the **Microsoft 365 admin center** tab within your Edge browser.

 1. In the **Microsoft 365 admin center** navigation pane, select **Show all**,  select **Health (1)** and then select **Service health (2)**.